anurag484/Frontend-Developer-Intern---Assignment---VRV-Security/README.md

-# React.js Role-Based Access Control (RBAC) Dashboard
+# Role-Based Access Control (RBAC) Dashboard

-This repository contains a **React.js-based RBAC Dashboard** designed for managing users, roles, and permissions.
+This repository contains a **RBAC Dashboard** designed for managing users, roles, and permissions.
 The dashboard provides a user-friendly interface for adding, editing, deleting, and filtering user data.
 It is fully responsive and styled with **TailwindCSS** and **Bootstrap Icons**.

 ---